Alex Neil (footballer): Preston North End

 On 4 July 2017, Neil was appointed as manager of Championship club Preston North End, replacing Simon Grayson, who left the club to take over as manager of Sunderland.

 On 21 March 2021, Neil left Preston North End by mutual consent with the club 16th in the Championship table.

 Sunderland

 On 11 February 2022, Neil was appointed as the new manager of Sunderland, on a 12-month rolling contract.
-On 21 May 2022, Neil guided Sunderland to promotion back to the Championship after a four-year absence after they beat Wycombe Wanderers 2–0 in front of almost 50,000 Sunderland fans at Wembley in the 2022 EFL League One play-off Final.
+On 21 May 2022, Neil guided Sunderland to promotion back to the Championship after a four-year absence after they beat Wycombe Wanderers 2–0 in front of almost 50,000 Sunderland fans at Wembley in the 2022 EFL League One play-off final.

 Stoke City

 On 28 August 2022, Neil was appointed as the new manager of Stoke City, after the dismissal of Michael O'Neill.
+His first game in charge ended in a 1–1 draw against Swansea City.
+Stoke ended the 2022–23 season in 16th place.
+On 10 December 2023, Neil was sacked following a 1–0 loss to Sheffield Wednesday.
+Stoke were 20th in the table at the time of his departure.

+Millwall

+On 30 December 2024, Neil was appointed head coach of Championship side Millwall on a long-term contract.
+He lost his first game in charge as Millwall were defeated 1–0 by Oxford United.
+In May 2025, he signed a new contract with the club.